department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/discussion-guide.md

   Upon completion of the task:
   - In terms of applying for this scholarship, on a scale of 1 to 5 where 1 is very hard and 5 is very easy, how would you rate this task?

-## Second Task (Alternate?): Apply for STEM (Not Eligible) - 15 minutes
+## Alternate Second Task (Non-eligible participants ONLY): Not Exhausted Benefits - 15 minutes

-Let's say you are currently getting your degree in Civil Engineering from Florida State University.
+Let's say you are currently getting your degree in Civil Engineering from Duke University.
 You have about 2 years left of education benefits, but would like to start the application and check to see if you're eligible.
 How would you go about filling out this application?

   Things to watch for:
   - How do users react to alerts and warnings about eligibility?